Home AlsaceCycling in Alsace: the 3 Countries Loop

 _

-This restaurant is located in Leymen, so it’s the ideal place to have lunch after visiting Landskron Castle, for example.
-It has a very pleasant terrace for the summer (which was unfortunately closed at the time of our visit).
+This restaurant is located in Leymen, so it is the ideal place to have lunch after your visit to Landskron Castle, for example.
+It has a very pleasant terrace for the summer (which was unfortunately closed when we visited).
 The place offers fresh and seasonal products, but it lacked a bit of local specialties for my taste.

-Facade of restaurant Kronenbourg Alsatian Beer with flower-filled terrace and customers.
+Facade of Kronenbourg Beer of Alsace restaurant with flowered terrace and customers.

 10 rue principale, 68220 Leymen